juzraai/harvey/README.md

 ```

 As you can see, `canImportTasks()` also needs to be overriden in this case, because its default behaviour is to check whether the configuration contains a tasks filename.

+`harvey-app-example` shows a similar sample but it reads from a resource file, check it out!